FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 You can do, though once you’ve used Booster once we don’t think you’ll want to skip it!

-So there you have it - our deepest pretreatment dive to date!
+So there you have it; our deepest dive into pretreatment to date!
 All the inside intel on what you can skip and what can go solo.
-To recap - Foam Cleanser is an okay one-step wonder as long as your client doesn’t have too much makeup on, and as long as you rinse well.
-Protein Pads, Cleanser and Primer are like the Charlie’s Angels of the lash industry and the 5 step routine will see you become retention royalty in no time at all.
+To recap: Foam Cleanser is an okay one-step wonder as long as your client doesn’t have too much makeup on, and as long as you rinse well.
+Protein Pads, Cleanser and Primer are like the Charlie’s Angels of the lash industry, and the 5 step routine will see you become retention royalty in no time at all.
 Ultimately, what you choose to use will come down to preference and budget but we can’t help to advocate for all the bells and whistles!